spxp/spxp-specs/SpxpProfileSpec-V03.md

     }
 }
 ```
-The plaintext of each encrypted object in the `private` array must be signed individually before being encrypted.
-If
-additional authenticated data (AAD) is used, it MUST be identical in the signature and the encrypted JWE object.
-This
-feature is used to prevent replay attacks on the publishing endpoint.
 If a JSON object solely consists of a `seqts`  and a `private` member, it does not need to be signed.
 Signing these
-obejcts is even discouraged to save space and avoid a false feeling of authenticity.
+objects is even discouraged to save space and avoid a false feeling of authenticity.
+Additional Authenticated Data (AAD) can be included in the signature, which is used to prevent session replay attacks
+when publishing encrypted data.

 #### 9.1.1 Canonical JSON
 Canonical JSON is the shortest serialization with lexicographically sorted members in objects.
 This means in particular: